 Citizens from other states

 In order to set up a business in Germany, you will need a residence permit for the purpose of self-employment (Aufenthaltserlaubnis zur Ausübung einer selbständigen Tätigkeit).
-If you are already in Germany and hold a residence permit for another purpose or a visa which was granted explicitly for the purpose of self-employment, and if you have already planned your business and laid down your business plan in writing, you can apply for a residence permit for the purpose of self-employment.
+If you are already in Germany and hold a residence permit for another purpose or a visa which was granted explicitly for the purpose of self-employment, and if you have already planned your business and laid down your business plan in writing, you can apply for a residence permit for the purpose of self-employment at the Foreigners' Authority.
 Additional information on planning your business and drawing up a business plan is available here.

 Are you still residing in your home country?

 In this case, you will need to apply for a visa for the purpose of self-employed occupation at your local competent German mission.
 The points of contact in your home country can be found on our “Local contacts” map.